Torquay suburb profile

 Torquay property market performance

-Torquay's property market has shown stability over the past 12 months, with no change in median house and unit values.
-The median house price remains at $1.20 million, while unit prices have not been recorded.
-Over the past three months, 101 houses and 7 units were sold, indicating a stronger demand for houses.
+Torquay's property market has shown stability over the past 12 months, with house values experiencing a modest increase of 0.4% and unit values remaining unchanged.
+The median house price over the past three months has averaged $1.24 million, while units have averaged $730,000, indicating a steady demand for both property types.

 | Houses | Units | |